thetechleila/Music-Recommendation-Algorithm/README.md

     * After the generation of these clusters, these labels will be saved as a new column in my test dataset then will be saved this subsequent dataframe for further analysis.

+    * **Please Note that Stages 3 & 4 are both stored in the model_and_sample.ipynb Jupyter Notebook in the code folder.**

 #### *Stage 5*
 * **Report:**
     * Detailed insights found during the exploratory data analysus (EDA)